Parabolic quasi-contact cone structures with an infinitesimal symmetry: Parabolic quasi-contact cone structures

-We will now introduce the class of parabolic geometries studied in this article.
-The first two structures in this class are two types of non-integrable distributions on manifolds of dimension $5$ and $6$.
+We will now introduce the class of parabolic geometries that will be studied in this article.
+We start by recalling the definitions of two types of non-integrable distributions on manifolds of dimension $5$ and $6$, and a generalization of pseudo-Riemannian conformal geometry.

 \begin{definition} A (2,3,5) distribution $\cD\subset T\tilde{M}$ is a rank $2$ distribution on a smooth $5$-manifold such that $[\cD,\cD]$ is a sub-bundle of rank $3$ and $[\cD,[\cD,\cD]]=T\tilde{M}$. \end{definition} Let $\mathfrak{g}_2^*$ be the split real form of the $14$-dimensional exceptional simple Lie algebra and $P_1\subset\mathrm{G}^*_2$ the stabilizer of a highest weight line in the $7$-dimensional fundamental representation.
 Then $P_1$ is a maximal parabolic subgroup corresponding to the short root $\{\alpha_1\}$.
 There is a well-known equivalence of categories between $(2,3,5)$ distributions and regular and normal parabolic geometries $(\tilde{\mathcal{G}}\to \tilde{M},\tilde{\psi})$ of type $(\mathfrak{g}_2^*,P_1)$, going back to the classical work of Cartan \cite{Cartan-235}.